mhegde/gen-programmed-pairs/README.md

 <ol>
 <li>S.pyogenes guide designs: .csv file with S.pyogenes guide designs for all genes</li>
 <li>S.aureus guide designs: .csv file with S.pyogenes guide designs for all genes</li>
+<li>S.pyogenes no-site guides: .txt file with list of S.pyogenes no-site controls.
+Column name should be 'sgRNA Sequence' and 'Target Gene Symbol'</li>
-<li>S.pyogenes control guides: .txt file with list of S.pyogenes controls.
-Column name should be 'sgRNA Seq'</li>
+<li>S.pyogenes one-non-gene-site guides: .txt file with list of S.pyogenes one_non-gene_site controls.
+Column name should be 'sgRNA Sequence' and 'Target Gene Symbol'</li>
+<li>S.aureus no-site guides: .txt file with list of S.aureus no-site controls.
+Column name should be 'sgRNA Sequence' and 'Target Gene Symbol'</li>
-<li>S.aureus control guides: .txt file with list of S.aureus controls.
-Column name should be 'sgRNA Seq'</li>
+<li>S.aureus one-non-gene-site guides: .txt file with list of S.aureus one_non-gene_site controls.
+Column name should be 'sgRNA Sequence' and 'Target Gene Symbol'</li>
 <li>Gene pairs: .txt file with gene pairs.
 Refer to example file provided for format</li>
 <li>Overlap check: Number of nucleotides overlap between sgRNA pairs to be avoided.
 Default:12</li>
 <li>Outputfile: Name of outputfile</li>